arses-ui/Barnacles/README.md

 The chosen pipelines were selected based on the following motivations:

 1. Traditional Computer Vision: To establish a baseline and explore popular rule-based methods.
-2. rained Model: To utilize deep learning’s capabilities and benchmark them against classical techniques.
+2. Fine Tuning pre-trained Model: To utilize deep learning’s capabilities and benchmark them against classical techniques.

-Each pipeline is properly documented and evaluated in its respective Jupyter notebook, where I tested their performance under various conditions and hyperparameter settings.
-These evaluations are supplemented with observations and analysis to offer a well-rounded understanding of each method's behavior.
+Each pipeline is properly documented and evaluated in its respective Jupyter notebook.
+These notebooks are supplemented with observations observations and analysis to offer my understandings.

 Feel free to reach out with any questions or suggestions regarding this project.